diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

         while (!conditionPredicate())
             lock.wait();
         // object is now in desired state
-    }
+        // PS: do some state-dependent operations here }
 }
 ```
 When using condition waits (Object.wait or Condition.await):
     * Always have a condition predicate test of object state that must hold before proceeding;
     * Always test the condition predicate `before calling wait`, and `again after returning from wait`;
     * Always call wait in a loop;
     * Ensure that the state variables making up the condition predicate are guarded by the lock associated with the condition queue;
     * Hold the lock associated with the the condition queue when calling wait, notify, or notifyAll;
-    * Do not release the lock after checking the condition predicate but before acting on it.
+    * Do not release the lock after checking the condition predicate but before acting on it. ??
 3. Missed Signals
 `A missed signal occurs when a thread must wait for a specific condition that is already true, but fails to check the condition predicate before waiting.` Now the thread is waiting to be notified of an event that has already occurred.
 This is like starting the toast, going out to get the newspaper,
 having the bell go off while you are outside, and then sitting down at the kitchen table waiting for the toast bell. `You could wait a long time potentially forever`.[10]